Farama-Foundation/PettingZoo/docs/butterfly/cooperative_pong.md

 `off_screen_penalty`:  Negative reward penalty for each agent if the ball goes off the screen

 ### Version History
-* v4: Added max_reward and off_screen_penalty arguments and changed default, fixed glitch where ball would occasionally teleport (1.14.0)
+* v4: Added max_reward and off_screen_penalty arguments and changed default, fixed glitch where ball would occasionally teleport, reward redesign (1.14.0)
 * v3: Change observation space to include entire screen (1.10.0)
 * v2: Misc fixes (1.4.0)
 * v1: Fixed bug in how `dones` were computed (1.3.1)